Colombia: The Central & Western Andes: Jun 10—25, 2013

 Colombia enjoyed a boom in birding and natural history tourism in the 1970s and early 1980s, and then suffered a 20-year hiatus as security issues plagued portions of the country.
 Inevitably, the question prospective visitors now ask about Colombia is, “Is it safe again?”
-The answer is yes!
-We certainly believe it is.
+The answer is an unequivocal yes!
 We are currently operating several tour routes in Colombia, as are other travel companies, and we believe the areas we visit are as secure as anywhere in Latin America.
 Colombians are desperate for normalcy in their lives, and the government, at all levels, has made great strides in bringing peace and prosperity to this beautiful country.
 Everywhere we travel, we see evidence of Colombia’s dynamic and booming economy, friendly people, and a population dedicated to putting its past behind.
 During the last few years birders and tourists alike have begun flocking back to Colombia’s seashores, beautiful green mountains, and cloud-filled valleys.
 We think you should consider a vacation here too, and why not travel with someone who knows this country best.
-Steve Hilty has spent years traveling in this remarkable country, and will guide all of our trips in concert with dynamic young Colombian birder Luis Eduardo Urueña.
+Steve Hilty has spent years traveling in this remarkable country, and will guide all of our trips, some of them in concert with dynamic young Colombian birder Luis Eduardo Urueña.